lostjared/Acid.Cam.v2.OSX/README.md

 [VERSION: 2.84.0 (macOS)]

-Join us on Discord: https://discord.gg/kSxTe6M8

-Acid Cam is an Open Source project I initially began working on back in 2011.
-The first version of the program was written in Objective-C and worked with webcams only.
-The version of Acid Cam this document describes in the 2.0 series, which was rewritten from scratch in C++ with the macOS user interface being Objective-C++.
+Acid Cam, a project under Open Source license, was initiated in 2011.
+Its inaugural iteration, developed in Objective-C, was tailored exclusively for webcam utilization.
+The current version, part of the 2.0 series, has been entirely redeveloped in C++ for core functionalities, with Objective-C++ employed for the macOS user interface.

-Acid Cam distorts video to create art.
-It is designed to be used with other software (Syphon) or on its own.
-There are multiple versions of the program for macOS, Linux, and Windows, as well as a command-line version of the program.
-The program also has a live webcam feature.
-If you wish to use this feature, you should use a lower resolution and not stack up to many filters.
-The majority of the time, this program is more useful in video mode, where it can process multiple filters in up to 2160p 4K resolution.
+Acid Cam employs video distortion techniques to generate artistic visuals.
+It is engineered for integration with additional software (notably Syphon) or standalone operation.
+The software is available across multiple platforms, including macOS, Linux, and Windows, and offers both graphical and command-line interfaces.
+A notable feature is its live webcam capability, which is optimized at lower resolutions to prevent filter overloading.
+Primarily, the software excels in video mode, supporting the processing of numerous filters at resolutions up to 2160p 4K.

-Some important Notes:

-To be able to use all the filters in this app, your system should have at least 8 GB of Ram for 1080p video.
-For 4K higher Ram is recommended, but you can set the Max Stored Frames based on the resolution you are doing and when it is reached it will release the frames.
-On my system for 2160p video when using something like a Random filter I set it to 400 frames for my system with 32 GB ram.
-You can set it lower based on your system ram level It is in the preferences window.
-Some filters require more than the default amount of allocated frames.
-Usually these have the name 640 or 720 in the title.
-If you are running with enough Ram, please set the require frame limit before starting your session!

-The video Acid Cam outputs is saved at a very high bitrate.
-Sometimes you will need to lower the bitrate to view the video with a video player.
-I usually import the video into Final Cut Pro X then lower the bitrate by exporting it as H.264.
-Another program you could use would be Handbrake.
-The following image is of MediaInfo on a 4K video created with Acid Cam.
-The overall bitrate is very high.
+Critical Technical Specifications:

+Memory Requirements: A minimum of 8 GB of RAM is required for processing 1080p video content.
+For 4K video, a higher RAM allocation is advisable.
+The application allows for the adjustment of Max Stored Frames to manage memory consumption relative to video resolution.
+For instance, on a system equipped with 32 GB of RAM, setting the frame cap at 400 frames is recommended for 2160p videos using intensive filters such as Random.
+This cap can be adjusted in the preferences to suit the available system memory.
+Frame Allocation for Filters: Certain filters necessitate an increase in the default frame allocation, often indicated by the inclusion of '640' or '720' in their titles.
+Adequate RAM is essential for these filters, and users should adjust the frame limit accordingly prior to initiating a session.
+Bitrate Considerations for Output Videos:

+Acid Cam generates videos at significantly high bitrates, which may necessitate compression for compatibility with standard video players.
+A common workflow involves importing the high-bitrate footage into Final Cut Pro X and exporting it in H.264 format to reduce the bitrate.
+Alternatively, Handbrake can be employed for bitrate adjustment.
+The high bitrate characteristic of Acid Cam's output, particularly in 4K videos, underscores the software's capacity for producing high-quality visual art.

 ![mediainfo](https://github.com/lostjared/Acid.Cam.v2.OSX/blob/master/screens/mediainfo4k.png?raw=true "mediainfo_ss")